 Piddle Valley CE First School

-At Piddle Valley CE First School, Letters and Sounds is used to structure the teaching of Phonics from Pre-School to Year 2, supplemented with Read Write Inc teaching resources.
+At Piddle Valley CE First School, Letters and Sounds is used to structure the teaching of Phonics from Pre-School to Year 2, supplemented with teaching resources from other schemes.

 Letters and Sounds